+Governor Richard Hughes enacts New Jersey's first lobbying law (Chapter 207).
 October 16, 1964- Governor Richard Hughes enacts New Jersey's first lobbying law (Chapter 207).
 It requires any lobbyist who makes \$500 or more in three months or spends that much to influence legislation to register with the Secretary of State.
-Trenton attorney John Heher, representing American Mutual Insurance Alliance of Chicago, becomes the state's first registered lobbyist.
-New Jersey Education Association, historically one of the most powerful lobbyists in the capitol, registers for the first time on December 15, 1964.
+Trenton attorney John Heher, representing American Mutual Insurance Alliance of Chicago, becomes the state's first registered lobbyist.1 On December 15, 1964, New Jersey Education Association is one of the first groups to register.2

-September 1, 1970- The interim report of the bipartisan New Jersey Election Law Revision Commission concludes "stringent disclosure requirements on every aspect of political financing must be imposed and enforce at every election level....If there were full public disclosure and publication of all campaign contributions and expenditures during a campaign, the voters themselves could better judge whether a candidate has spent too much."
-It recommends creation of a 5-member Election Law Enforcement Commission and a tough enforcement strategy: "withhold the issuance of a certificate of election to a candidate who has not complied with the provisions of this act."
+September 1, 1970- The interim report of the bipartisan New Jersey Election Law Revision Commission concludes "stringent disclosure requirements on every aspect of political financing must be imposed and enforced at every election level . . .
+If there were full public disclosure and publication of all campaign contributions and expenditures during a campaign, the voters themselves could better judge whether a candidate has spent too much."
+It recommends creation of a 5-member Election Law Enforcement Commission and a tough enforcement strategy: "withhold the issuance of a certificate of election to a candidate who has not complied with the provisions of this act."3

-November 13, 1971- A new lobbying law (Chapter 183) takes effect, repealing the 1964 act and transferring all jurisdiction to the Attorney General.
+November 13, 1971-A new lobbying law (Chapter 183) takes effect, repealing the 1964 act and transferring all jurisdiction to the Attorney General.
 It requires lobbyists to wear badges in the Statehouse for the first time and file quarterly reports that list the bills they are supporting or opposing.

-April 7, 1972- Federal Election Campaign Act of 1971 requires disclosure of campaign contributions and expenditures for federal candidates.
+April 7, 1972- Federal Election Campaign Act of 1971 requires disclosure of campaign contributions and expenditures for federal candidates.4